-The next offering of The Westchester Course is planned for May 3-5, 2017in Briarcliff, NY.
-Registration is now open.
-Please contact email@example.com directly for more information, registration and course materials.
+The next offering of The Westchester Course is planned for November, 2017 in Briarcliff, NY.
+Please contact firstname.lastname@example.org directly for more information, and registration materials.
 Thank you.

 This course is quite popular and space is strictly limited.
 If you wish to attend the program, please email me for a registration form.
-Then fax or scan back the registration and the send your payment as a check in U.S. funds.
-Due to the high demand for this course, I must ask that payment be sent within 10 business days of your registration.
+Then fax or scan back the registration and then send your payment as a check in U.S. funds.
+Due to the high demand for this course, I must ask that payment be sent within 10 business days of your faxed or scanned registration.
 I realize this is difficult for some large organizations, but requests for this course are often overwhelming...

 The Westchester Course has developed over a number of years in response to a recognized need among health professionals who provide travel health services to diverse population groups.
 The course is specifically designed to address the process and content of the pre-travel consultation and includes information about practice management, legal issues in travel health and professional development.
 In response to the ISTM Certificate in Travel Health Examination, the course also provides an introduction to the ISTM Body of Knowledge.
 Emerging standards of care for U.S. travel health care are also addressed.